I recently had an enquiry from a 30-something dad about something I get asked about A LOT.

 The short answer is YES YOU CAN.

-I’ve done it myself and I have Online Coaching clients, busy parents over 35, who’ve done it too.
+I’ve done it myself and I have Online Coaching clients, busy people over 35, who’ve done it too.

 In fact, you can build muscle at any age.